By Casey Holland, Red Tractor Farm

 Most important, though, we will continue to build resiliency in our local food system.
 And by resiliency, I mean true resiliency, the kind of resiliency that comes with building a strong network of people and healthy soil that will ensure our work is able to continue in a climate that is uncertain.
 By remaining committed to our values and acknowledging the role our small farm plays in the overall web of our city, state, nation, and world, we can move forward with the confidence that no matter what happens, we’ll figure it out, adapt, and build a future where we can feed ourselves and our families.

 This is Casey’s final blog post for this series.
-About this series: This year, four young farmers/ranchers from Colorado and New Mexico have been blogging about their experiences with water access and explaining everything from what it feels like to clean a 400-year-old acequia to how they’ve learned to make the most of the water they have through conservation and crop selection.
+About this series: This year, four young farmers/ranchers from Colorado and New Mexico have been writing about their experiences with water access and explaining everything from what it feels like to clean a 400-year-old acequia to how they’ve learned to make the most of the water they have through conservation and crop selection.
 To help you understand the terminology around water access, we’ve put together a short glossary at the bottom of this blog post.